 - Failure to provide truthful information relating to criminal or disciplinary action history on the license application may result in disciplinary action, including license or registration revocation.

-In Section Ninety-Two, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of the background check and required examinations prior to issuance of an emergency pharmacist license to a recently graduated pharmacist-intern pursuant to Board guidance issued May 12, 2020.
+In Section Eighty-Two, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of the required examinations prior to issuance of an emergency pharmacist license to a recently graduated pharmacist-intern pursuant to Board guidance issued May 12, 2020.

 The Board will continue to monitor the situation as additional information is available and make necessary adjustments to provide pharmacy professionals with the guidance needed to navigate the current public health emergency.